 - Language settings: Decide what language your checkout page and POS appear in.

 In addition to the checkout settings listed here, there is one more area where you can add an important customization setting—your receipt settings.
 To get there, navigate to your “Point of Sale” option on your sidebar and select “Settings” from the dropdown menu.
-This will take you to the page (pictured below) where you can upload a logo to appear on your receipts.

 The next area you should set up in your Shopify account settings is your shipping and delivery preferences.
 This is where you decide on things like your carrier preferences, shipping rates, and payment terms.
 To do this, return to your settings menu and select “Shipping and Delivery.”
 Then, you will come to a page where you can set your preferences for: